 We also went on a Banff Highlights & Gondola tour that was about five hours long.
 We traveled on a tour bus visiting popular sites like Lake Minnewanka, Two Jack Lake, the hoodoos, Bow Falls, and the Banff Gondola.

 If you do the Banff Gondola on Sulphur Mountain, be sure to allow extra time to walk along the paths away from the visitors center.
 It’s a pretty walk and will offer some extra viewpoints of the town of Banff and surrounding mountains.
 You can also eat lunch and dinner at the summit at SkyBistro.

 Seeing the Canadian Rockies by train is certainly a unique experience and worth a spot on your bucket list.
-I love that the Vancouver to Banff train offers a quick two-day journey, but you can also find three and four-day trips from the west coast into the Canadian Rockies with Rocky Mountaineer.
+I love that the Vancouver to Banff train offers a quick two-day journey, but you can also find three and four-day trips from the west coast into the Canadian Rockies (including to another popular city, Jasper) with the Rocky Mountaineer.